 Though having a teenager with bipolar disorder can certainly be a difficult task, there is still hope.
 As a parent, you can actively be part of the solution.
 You can actively guide your teenager to be the best version of themselves they can possibly be.

-It is important to continually be educating yourself regarding their condition.
+It is important to educate yourself continually regarding their condition.
 It is also important to be as patient, kind, and loving as you possibly can.
 As difficult as things might seem for you as a parent, they are even more difficult for your teenager.
 They need you as a source of love and support.

 There are a lot of great resources available for parents of teenagers with bipolar disorder.
 Information is now more detailed and available than it has ever been before.
-Furthermore, there are also more treatment centers and treatment options available as well.
-You can be the source of salvation your teenager needs, and there are licensed professionals all across the country who are willing to help you along the way.
+Furthermore, there are more residential treatment centers and bipolar disorder treatment for teens available.
+You can be the source of salvation your teenager needs, and licensed professionals across the country are willing to help you along the way.

 If your child is about to begin a stay at a residential treatment center, you’re…